Goldman Sachs is reportedly preparing to issue its first investment channels for Bitcoin (BTC) and other crypto assets by the second quarter of 2021.

 The report comes as another banking giant, Morgan Stanley, reveals in a filing with the SEC that 12 of its mutual funds may indirectly invest in the leading cryptocurrency through cash-settled futures contracts and Grayscale’s Bitcoin trust.
 Rich says Goldman Sachs is looking to offer similar Bitcoin investment funds.

-“We’re still in the very nascent stages of this ecosystem; no one knows exactly how it will evolve or what shape it will be, but I think it’s fairly safe to expect it will be part of our future.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“We’re still in the very nascent stages of this ecosystem; no one knows exactly how it will evolve or what shape it will be, but I think it’s fairly safe to expect it will be part of our future.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action